VillanuevaK/PythonCheatSheet/README.md

 let isLower = string.allSatisfy { $0.isLowercase } # The islower() method returns True if all cased characters in the string are lowercase and there is at least one cased character, False otherwise. let isDigit = string.allSatisfy { $0.isNumber }
 let isUpper = string.allSatisfy { $0.isUppercase } # The isupper() method returns True if all cased characters in the string are uppercase and there is at least one cased character, False otherwise.

+//Sorting a string:
+let originalString = "swift programming" let sortedString = String(originalString.sorted())
+print(sortedString)  // Output: "gimmnoprrrssttw"

+//Case Sensitivity: By default, the sorting is case-sensitive, meaning uppercase letters will be sorted before lowercase letters.
+If you want a case-insensitive sort, you can use a custom sorting closure: let sortedStringCaseInsensitive = String(originalString.sorted {
+    $0.lowercased() < $1.lowercased()
+})
+print(sortedStringCaseInsensitive)  // Output: " ggiimmnnooprrrsstw"

+//String slicing:
 ```

 ## Lists